Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Vanderbilt Stats and Trends

+- Vanderbilt has four wins against the spread in 10 games this year.

-- The Commodores have yet to cover the spread this year when underdogs by 36.5 points or more.
+- This year, the Commodores are winless against the spread when entering a game as an underdog of 36.5 points or more.

-- Vanderbilt's games this season have hit the over four times in nine opportunities (44.4%).
+- Vanderbilt's games this season have gone over the point total four times in nine opportunities (44.4%).

-- Vanderbilt is 1-1 against the spread and 1-1 overall in games when it scores more than 26.2 points.
+- When Vanderbilt scores more than 26.2 points, it is 1-1 against the spread and 1-1 overall.

-- The Commodores have 17 giveaways this season, while the Rebels have 19 takeaways .
+- The Commodores have turned the ball over 17 times, two fewer times than the Rebels have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.